-The third busiest railway station in Scotland, Glasgow Queen Street is being expanded to form a larger facility with superior services for growing passenger numbers.
+Glasgow Queen Street, the third busiest railway station in Scotland, was expanded to become a larger facility with superior services for growing passenger numbers.

-The station redevelopment project is being managed by Network Rail, financed by Transport Scotland, and monitored by ScotRail Alliance.
+The station redevelopment project was managed by Network Rail, financed by Transport Scotland, and monitored by ScotRail Alliance.
 Network Rail selected Buchanan Partnership as the development partner for the project.

 The station currently handles approximately 20 million passengers a year, and this is estimated to grow to 28 million by 2030.

 The redevelopment project was completed in October 2021.
 It boosted the local economy by spending 70% of its budget with suppliers within a 64km radius of the station.